 Scott Lawler Chairman / CEO (CISSP)

 Mr. Lawler provides leadership as well as subject matter expertise to LP3 customers in the areas of Enterprise Architecture, Information Assurance, Security Architecture, and Enterprise Management Operations.
 He served for 21 years in the Air Force.
-During his time in the Air Force, Mr. Lawler stood up the Department of Defense Computer Emergency Response Team.
-He led a team delivering network security services supporting 2.2 million customers.
-He was a key leader in activating the Joint Task Force-Global Network Operations (JTF-GNO) creating a mission critical global showplace and center of technical excellence.
+Mr. Lawler stood up the Department of Defense Computer Emergency Response Team.
+He led a team delivering global network security services supporting 2.2 million customers.
+He was a key leader in activating the Joint Task Force-Global Network Operations (JTF-GNO) creating a mission critical global showplace and center of cybersecurity technical excellence.
 Mr. Lawler drafted and hand-carried the memo for DEPSECDEF signature that created the Information Assurance Vulnerability Alert (IAVA) program.
+Mr. Lawler served as the CISO for the National System for Geospatial Intelligence.

-Mr. Lawler volunteers giving free cyber security awareness presentations to local businesses and community organizations; we help people learn how to be safe and secure online.
+Mr. Lawler now serves on the Board of Directors of UNTRAFFICKED; a non-profit seeking to stop child sex trafficking across the country.
+He also volunteers delivering free cyber security awareness presentations to local businesses and community organizations helping people learn how to be safe and secure online.

 Jeffrey Grim CISO/CTO (CISSP, CMMC-RP)